Gas-turbine powered, four-car (PC1, TC1, TC2 and PC2) articulated Advanced Passenger Train Experimental (APT-E) made its first run on 25 July 1972.

 Never intended for passenger service, the APT-E was more of a mobile laboratory where engineers could register every parameter of suspension, traction, aerodynamics, braking, vehicle structure and ride characteristics for measurement and analysis.

-On 11 June 1976 the APT-E was delivered to the National Railway Museum, York having completed 23559 miles during its testing.
+At 10:48 on 11 June 1976 the APT-E was delivered, under its own power, to the National Railway Museum, York having completed 23,559 miles during testing.
 The APT-E is part of the National Railway Collection and is displayed at Locomotion the NRM at Shildon.

 ![]() |